 ElephantVoices has since its inception been working worldwide with issues, policies and cases related to elephant welfare, and initiated in 2008 The Elephant Charter.
 In late 2011, the document Sanctuary for Elephants - Overall Principles was launched, partly related to ElephantVoices efforts toward the establishment of an elephant sanctuary in Brazil.
 This initiative led to the establisment of Global Sanctuary for Elephants in 2013, headed by Scott and Kat Blais and with ElephantVoices as a founding partner.
 Meanwhile, with Junia Machado as a vital force, Santuário de Elefantes Brasil (SEB) was established in Brazil.
 In June 2015 SEB purchased a stunning 2800 acre propery in Chapada dos Guimarães, Mato Grosso, and in October 2016 Maia and Guida arrived at the Sanctuary as the two first elephants.
 Many more will during the next couple of years get this groundbreaking Sanctuary as their new home.

 Moving on to Maasai Mara, Kenya, and Gorongosa National Park, Mozambique

-In 2010, ElephantVoices initiated a new conservation project in the world renown Maasai Mara, Kenya, part of the key Serengeti-Mara ecosystem.
-Known as Elephant Partners, the project on this for both Kenya and Tanzania vital elephant population is based on citizen science and the use of mobile phone and web technology.
-The following year Joyce and Petter began a study of the elephants in amazing Gorongosa National Park, Mozambique.
+In 2010, ElephantVoices initiated a citizen science conservation project in the world renown Maasai Mara, Kenya, part of the key Serengeti-Mara ecosystem.
+Known as Elephant Partners, the project on this for both Kenya and Tanzania vital elephant population was partly based on the use of smartphone and web technology for data collection.
+The following year Joyce and Petter began an elephant monitoring, conservation and research project in Gorongosa National Park, Mozambique.
 Some of our work in Gorongosa was presented in the six-part documentary series Gorongosa Park: Rebirth of Paradise (in episode 2 and 5) aired on PBS and National Geographic.